 What is it about creative work, more so than any other type of work, that people undervalue so much?

-I launched Content 10x four years ago and in that time, this age-old problem has come up consistently.
+I launched Content 10x over five years ago and in that time, this age-old problem has come up consistently.

 Now, I think I’ve been pretty lucky with Content 10x.
 We work with a lot of incredible clients who really get the value of creative work and content.
 That’s not to say I haven’t had plenty of frustrating sales calls, and I know other agency owners and freelancers sadly encounter this problem more than I do.